biocypher/biochatter-paper/manuscript.md

 To evaluate the benefit of BioChatter functionality, we compare the performance of models with and without the use of BioChatter's prompt engine for KG querying.
 The models without prompt engine still have access to the BioCypher schema definition, which details the KG structure, but it does not use the multi-step procedure available through BioChatter.
-Consequently, the models without prompt engine show a lower performance in creating correct queries than the models with prompt engine (X vs Y, p = etc, Figure @fig:benchmark B).
+Consequently, the models without prompt engine show a lower performance in creating correct queries than the models with prompt engine (0.459±0.13 vs 0.813±0.15, p = 1.3e-20, Figure @fig:benchmark B).

 <!-- Figure 3 -->
 ![